kuzzleio/sdk-javascript/doc/7/controllers/bulk/delete-by-query/index.md

 ## Resolves

-Resolves to a number of the deleted documents.
+Resolves to the number of the deleted documents.

 ## Usage